-In the fall term, students take a half credit course entitled, Focused Educational Studies.
-This course is delivered online using web-based conferencing software.
+In the fall term, students take two, half credit, courses entitled, Contemporary Educational Theory and Focused Educational Studies.
+These courses are delivered online using web-based conferencing software.
 In the winter, students take the final core course, the Advanced Research Seminar.
 This course is also conducted using web-based conferencing software.

 Special Topic and Directed Study Courses

 As part of your program plan that you develop with your Supervisor, it may be decided that you need to take additional special topic or directed study courses to help you develop specialist knowledge or skills.
 The course delivery method in the case of these courses will depend on the course instructor.

 Once you have paid your PhD Program fee, you will be automatically registered in all of the courses of the degree by the Registrars’ offices of the three participating universities.
 Prior to beginning your program, your home university will provide you with an ID number and username.
 For courses offered by your home university, you will be registered directly as a student of that university.
 For courses in the program offered by the other two universities, you will be registered as a visiting student.
 You will receive confirmation (normally by e-mail) of your registration in these courses by the Registrars’ offices of the visiting universities.